brianrwheatley/final-baseball-war-stats/README.md

 Our team limited our data range to 2010, or 14 years.
 We felt that there was a possiblility of skewed data prior to that time, due to the ongoing steroid scandals of the 1990s and early 2000s.
 There's also ongoing controversy with WAR numbers favoring players in earlier years due to the variance in skill levels.
 Injury data before the 1990s is also far from complete.

-##Questions Overview
+## Questions Overview
--Can we predict a player's WAR number following an injury?
+- Can we predict a player's WAR number following an injury?
--Could we accurately predict a player's recovery time based on injury?
+- Could we accurately predict a player's recovery time based on injury?
--Is there a direct corolation between time on the injured list and decrease in WAR?
+- Is there a direct corolation between time on the injured list and decrease in WAR?
--Does WAR ever bounce back to pre-injury levels and how quickly?
+- Does WAR ever bounce back to pre-injury levels and how quickly?

 ##Results